BrunoSilvaAndrade/python-config-parser/README.md

-# python-json-config-parser
+# python-config-parser
-This project was created to give you the possibility of creating json config files dynamicaly using OOP
+This project was created to give you the possibility of creating json and yaml/yml config files dynamically using OOP

 HOW TO INSTALL
 ---------------------------
 Use pip to install it.

 ```
-pip install python-json-config-parser
+pip install python-config-parser
 ```

 HOW TO USE
 ---------------------------
-The Class Config takes two arguments, the first is a Schema(https://github.com/keleshev/schema) to ensure the model of config, the second is the str path of json config file.

-If you don't specify the path, the default value('config.json') will be used if one exists in the same dir where the script is running.

-For example:

 The model file.
 ```